The Plight Of The Children Of Working Parents

 The decision of being present in your little ones’ day-to-day lives and activities is the greatest priority because they need you most at the young age of their lives.
 Sooner than you expect they would leave the home for school, after then, face their careers and most likely live in another city and finally start their own homes.

 I advocate for at least one of the parents, if possible, the mum to be at home to take care of the children.
 Especially if what the man brings home can be made do, with proper planning and management.
-But if both of you must work, you would need extra energy to really attend to the children in every sense.
+But if both of you must work, you would need extra energy to attend to the children in every sense.
 Especially in inculcating discipline and nurturing them into responsible, respectful, and resourceful adults tomorrow.

-I know it could be really crazy and tasking, but tomorrow is most promising with the rewards of loving and sacrificing hard work of a diligent and dedicated stay at-Home-parent.
+I know it could be crazy and tasking, but tomorrow is most promising with the rewards of loving and sacrificing the hard work of a diligent and dedicated stay at-Home-parent.
 The time, energy, and resources you are investing today in your children would worth the sacrifice tomorrow, trust me.
 If you can, give up the pressure of working.
 Pay the sacrifice for the future of your young kids.
 Someone must make a sacrifice, after all that is what parenting is all about – ‘sacrifices’.

 And In this way, the child most of the time opens up communication and talks more freely about his or her feelings whether negative or positive, to ask more questions and engage more in the home and family activities.